 On In-mast, you MUST allow room for the car to travel down the boom and for the clew/sail to enter and exit at its proper point.

 If you cinch down on the main sheet and vang and then begin to haul in the reefing line, you will see that you cause tension down the leech of the sail.
 This often results in crinkles forming as you reef.
 These crinkles are what cause jams.

 So, when reefing your in-mast, you must release the tension on the main sheet and vang.
 Take the tension off so the sail can roll into the slot as designed.
 Also, keep some tension on the outhaul as you reef it to prevent any unwanted crinkles and a smooth roll.

 Lastly, you will notice the mast is slotted more to one side than the other.
 Depending on where your sail rolls, one point of sail may be easier to reef than others.
 For us, ours is a starboard tack.
 This is because the sail rolls out away from the mast and does not rub against it while reefing.

-Don’t forget to put some McLube Dry Lubricant on the boom track to reduce the friction on the car.
+Don’t forget to put some McLube Sailkote Dry Lubricant on the mainsheet track to reduce the friction on the car.
 I do this about once a month.

 We almost never use the winch to reef our sail in normal conditions… and NEVER use the electric winch.

 If you reef the sail by hand, you can feel any potential jams before they happen and can pull them back out.
 If you gorilla-arm that sail in with the winch or the electric winch, you can create a jam that will be very difficult (if not impossible) to get back out.

 If you find yourself in a situation where you have to winch in the main, at least go slowly and keep staring up the slot for crinkles going in.

 I am a fan of in-mast furling mainsails for most sailors.
 It keeps the crew safe and in the cockpit instead of tidying up sails on deck.
 It also gets a lot more use than traditional mainsail reefing systems because it is so easy to use and reef.